 “VCs are just teeming to find great people, whether that means two founders and a dog, a later-stage company, etc. That is a tremendous shift for us.”

-With the mentioned shift toward decentralized investment avenues, the general velocity of the market has accelerated accordingly.
+With the mentioned shift toward decentralized investment landscape, the general velocity of the market has accelerated accordingly.

 Roughly a year ago, companies were raising money at frequencies ranging from every five months to every two weeks.
-(Naturally, things have slowed with the market conditions of 2022.)
+Naturally, the investment pace has slowed with the market conditions of 2022.

 In terms of what this has meant for investors, we won’t mince words: